-For the first few days or weeks, depending on your progress, you will need someone to assist you with meal preparation, etc. Family or friends need to be available to help.
-Preparing before surgery can minimize the amount of help needed.
+For the first few days or weeks, depending on your progress, you will need someone to assist you with meal preparation, etc. If you go directly home from the hospital, the Case Manager will arrange for a home health nurse to come to your house as needed.
+Family or friends need to be available to help.
+Preparing ahead before surgery can minimize amount of help needed.
 Having laundry done, house cleaned, yard work completed, clean linens, and single portion frozen meals will reduce the need for help.